 - 1. File an Application for Graduation with the Office of Enrollment Services by September 1 for fall graduation, February 1 for spring graduation, and June 1 for summer graduation. - 2.
 Complete the exit exam assessment as required by the College and specific degree or certificate. - 3.
 Pay the graduation fee no later than 30 days prior to the end of the semester in which he/she intends to graduate. - 4.
 Receive certification for a degree or certificate by the Registrar. - 5.
-Candidates for graduation are encouraged to participate in Commencement ceremonies scheduled for May 15, 2021.
+Candidates for graduation are encouraged to participate in Commencement ceremonies scheduled for May 20th and 22, 2022.
+Please check the Commencement webpage for details.